eugenebelieve/report-handler/README.md

 You can now view your application on localhost:3000
 ```

-### 4.1 - You can also run the backend separately, if you don't see any reports on the dashboard
+### 4.1 - /!\ If you don't see any reports on the dashboard, you can also run the backend separately,
 #### In a seperate Terminal run :
 ```
 cd backend